The tempered disk and the tempered cohomology: Introduction

 In Section \ref{section tempered functions} we introduce the algebra of tempered power series over $R$, denoted by $\temp{R}{t}$, as an element of $\Ind(\BanR)$ (Definition \ref{definition tempered series}).
 We prove moreover some technical lemmas concerning this algebra.

 Let $\cal{E}$ be a complete and cocomplete closed symmetric monoidal $\infty$-category.
-In Section \ref{section spectrum} we explain how to attach a homotopically ringed space to $\cal{E}$ to be interpreted as the spectrum of $\cal{E}$: $\goth{S}(\cal{E})$, see definition \ref{DEF}.
-This construction is in some sense the Hochster dual to the one of \cite[Lecture V]{ClauSchCompl}, in the sense that the basis of compact open subsets of our space, that is the set of homotopy epimorphisms from $1$ in $\cal{E}$, corresponds to the lattice of closed subsets of their locale.
-In particular when $\cal{E}=\dercat_{\infty}(\sf{Mod}_{\cal{R}})$, for $\cal{R}$ a commutative monoid in $\Ind(\BanR)$, we define in this way the derived analytic spectrum of $\cal{R}$.
+In Section \ref{section spectrum} we explain how to attach a homotopically ringed space to $\cal{E}$ to be interpreted as the spectrum of $\cal{E}$: $\goth{S}(\cal{E})$, see Definition \ref{DEF}.
+This construction may be seen as a kind of Hochster dual to the construction of \cite[Lecture V]{ClauSchCompl}, in the sense that the basis of compact open subsets of our space ( that is the set of homotopy epimorphisms from $1$ in $\cal{E}$) corresponds to the lattice of closed subsets of their locale.
+In particular, when $\cal{E}=\dercat_{\infty}(\sf{Mod}_{\cal{R}})$, for $\cal{R}$ a commutative monoid in $\Ind(\BanR)$ (i.e. the symmetric monoidal $\infty$-category associated to $\cal{R}$-modules in $\Ind(\BanR)$), we define in this way the derived analytic spectrum of $\cal{R}$.
 This analytic spectrum is a topological realization of the homotopy Zariski topology on $\dercat_{\infty}({\sf{Mod}_{\cal{R}}})$ of \cite{BamBen}.
-We then consider the space $\mathbf{A}^1_{R}=\goth{S}({R[t]})$ that we call the \emph{analytic affine line}.
+We then consider the space $\mathbf{A}^1_{R}= \goth{S}(\dercat_{\infty}(\sf{Mod}_{{R[t]}}))= \goth{S}({R[t]})$ that we call the \emph{analytic affine line}.
 We prove that $\temp{R}{t}$ is the algebra of functions on an open subset of $\mathbf{A}^1_{R}$, the \emph{tempered disk centered in} $0$ (Proposition \ref{tempidem}).
 We additionally identify other open subsets of $\mathbf{A}^1_{R}$, in case $R=K$.